-As of the morning of 4 June 2021 we have received more applications than the maximum number of organisations which can be supported by the fund.
-Therefore any applications received from now on will be placed on a waiting list until we can assess the eligibility of the current applicants.
+As of the morning of 4 June 2021, we have received more applications than the maximum number of organisations that can be supported by the fund.
+Therefore, any applications received from now on will be placed on a waiting list until we can assess the eligibility of the current applicants.

 The Scottish Government’s £1 million fund to support legal aid traineeships in Scotland is now open to applicants.

 The fund launched on 3 June 2021 and will provide support for up to 40 new legal aid trainees and pay for up to half of their salaries.
 In addition, trainees’ regulatory costs, National Insurance, Practising Certificate costs and Trainee CPD will all be half-funded by the grants for the full term of the traineeships.
 Our press release on the fund launch can be read here and the Scottish Government's statement can be found here.

 Organisations that successfully receive funding will enter into a formal agreement between themselves and the Law Society of Scotland, which will administer the fund.
 In so doing, organisations will need to comply with the eligibility criteria and conditions of grant funding.

 Legal firms/organisations will need to be able to evidence to the Society that 20% of their average business turnover over the two years before 1 April 2020 came from legal aid funding.